List of Friends and Joey characters: Tag Jones

 Tag Jones (Eddie Cahill): Rachel's inexperienced but attractive new assistant at Polo Ralph Lauren.
 She hires him after being promoted, not because he is the best choice for the job but because she is smitten with him.
 After he also becomes interested in her they try to keep their relationship a secret from her boss Zelner; otherwise Tag's employment would be a conflict of interest.
 In "The One Where They All Turn Thirty" Rachel breaks up with Tag when she realizes that their six-year age difference makes him too young and immature for her to be dating if she intends to follow her marriage schedule.
 He reappears in "The One with the Red Sweater" in season eight when Phoebe thinks he is the father of Rachel's unborn baby.
 He tells Rachel that he has matured a lot since their break-up and wants to resume their relationship, but backs off when he finds out she is pregnant by someone else.
 He later meets up with Ross—who is the real father and is wearing the same kind of red sweater.

 Charles Bing/Helena Handbasket

-Charles Bing/Helena Handbasket (Kathleen Turner): Chandler's gay drag-queen father and Nora's ex-husband, regularly referred to as an unseen character in previous seasons.
+Charles Bing/Helena Handbasket (Kathleen Turner): Chandler's father and Nora's ex-husband, regularly referred to as an unseen character in previous seasons.
+The character's gender identity is ambiguous within the series, however a later interview confirmed Charles was intended as a transgender woman.
 Determined to invite him to their wedding in "The One with Chandler's Dad", Monica drags Chandler to Charles' burlesque show in Las Vegas, where he is seen for the first time, performing under the name "Helena Handbasket".
 Chandler invites him to the wedding, and he and Nora walk Chandler down the aisle in "The One with Monica and Chandler's Wedding, Part 1".
 He does not appear at the reception in "The One After 'I Do'", though a deleted scene reveals he is upstairs crying after Joey accidentally ruined his dress.

-Introduced in season 8

-Emma

-Emma Geller-Green (Cali Sheldon & Noelle Sheldon): Rachel and Ross' infant daughter.
-Though Ross had originally wanted to name his daughter "Isabella", Rachel wound up in tears when she decided that the name did not suit the baby and was dismayed by her other remaining choice, Delilah.
-Monica graciously suggests "Emma", the name she had chosen for her own future daughter when she was fourteen, but concedes that since "Nothing goes with 'Bing', so I'm screwed," Rachel can give the name to her own daughter.